sbecker11/grid-cell-neighborhoods/web_tester/README.md

-# GitHub Pages Test Runner
+# Web Tester

-This directory contains the static website for running unit tests in the browser using Pyodide.
+This directory contains the web-based test runner for running unit tests in the browser using Pyodide.

 ## Files

 - `index.html` - Main HTML page with UI
-- `test_runner.js` - JavaScript that loads Pyodide and executes tests
+- `client.js` - Client-side JavaScript that loads Pyodide and executes tests in browser
-- `grid_counting.py` - Main Python module
+- `server.py` - Server-side Python script to serve files locally for development
+- `tests.js` - Utility script for testing output parsing
-- `grid_counting_tests.py` - Test suite
+- `favicon.ico` - Favicon for the web interface

 ## Setup for GitHub Pages